What to unlearn from school? Some lessons from school don’t cut it in the real world. To level up, you need to unlearn some things.

 #5 Success isn’t solely about hard work

-In school, elbow grease work often leads to an “A” grade, tricking students into believing it’s the golden ticket to success.
-But, in the working world, a truckload of other factors weigh in on success, like:
+In school, individual hard work often leads to an “A” grade, making students believe it’s the key to success.
+However, in the working world, various factors beyond hard work contribute to success, such as:

 - Relationships